-Aesara is a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.
-Aesara features:
+Aesara is a Python library that allows you to define, optimize/rewrite, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.

-- efficient symbolic differentiation – Aesara does your derivatives for functions with one or many inputs.
+- Efficient symbolic differentiation - Aesara efficiently computes your derivatives for functions with one or many inputs

-- dynamic C code generation – Evaluate expressions faster.
+- Dynamic C/JAX/Numba code generation - Evaluate expressions faster

 Aesara is based on Theano, which has been powering large-scale computationally intensive scientific investigations since 2007.